Welcome to the Community Media Center

-The Community Media Center is a public, education, & government (PEG) media organization that operates a public access television production facility in Carroll County, Maryland.
+The Community Media Center is a 501c-3 non-profit organization serving the residents and nonprofits of Carroll County, Maryland.
+We operate the county’s Public, Education, and Government (PEG) Access Center.
 The Community Media Center programs three local cable channels: Channel 19 - the Public Access Channel, Channel 23 - the Municipal Channel and Carroll County's new, HD 1086, a channel that is shared with Carroll County Government, Carroll County Public Schools and Carroll Community College.

 This state of the art facility is a result of local governments dedicating 2% of their franchise fees to support public access to local, government and educational content.
 Individuals and organizations can also use facility resources to produce and distribute their own content to the broader community.
 The facility and the non-profit organization and represents a partnership of PEG channels, the Carroll County Career and Technology Center and local non-profit organizations serving local needs.
 The CMC facility houses a 2,000 square foot production studio with virtual set capabilities, county and municipal robotic equipment to cover remote meetings, mobile field production and editing equipment.
 It is linked via fiber optic cable to Carroll’s eight municipalities, the County, the Board of Education, and the Community College.